jozovek/hiking-app/STATUS.md

    - Submit the app for review to both app stores
    - Address any feedback from the review process
    - Prepare for public launch

+## May 7, 2025

+### Accomplishments

+1. **GitHub Repository Setup and Deployment**
+   - Successfully pushed the complete Philadelphia Hiking Trails app to GitHub
+   - Repository includes both the data processing pipeline and mobile app components
+   - All code, documentation, and assets are now version-controlled
+   - This enables collaborative development and provides a backup of the codebase

+2. **Local Development Environment Setup**
+   - Configured the local development environment for running the app
+   - Identified and documented platform-specific considerations for local deployment
+   - The app is now ready for local testing and further development

+### Next Steps

+1. **Complete App Store Assets**
+   - Finalize screenshots, app icon, and store descriptions
+   - Complete all required legal documents
+   - Prepare for submission to app stores

+2. **Implement User Feedback Mechanism**
+   - Add in-app feedback form
+   - Set up analytics to track feature usage
+   - Create a system for reporting trail conditions